cochaviz/seminar_cyber_security/science_philosophy_homework_notes.md

 b. _exclusively knowledge and methods from one or more of the social sciences_

-> **Why are security policies enforced rarely followed to their fullest extent?**
+> **Why are security policies enforced in the workforce rarely followed to their
+> fullest extent?**
 >
 > This only requires interviewing employees on their experience with
 > security policies, and their motivation for not following them.
 No
 > measurements, in the empirical sense, are required.
-Neither are logical
-> deductions.

 c. _exclusively knowledge and methods from mathematics and/or theoretical computer science (algorithmics, a.s.f.)_

-> **What is the theoretical upper bound for...?**
+> **How can AES and other modular exponentiation-based encryption algorithms be
+> effectively attacked by quantum computing algorithms.**
 >
-> Explanation...
+> Investigating this exclusively requires knowledge about quantum algorithms and
+> classical encryption methods.
+Here, we use effectively in the sense that it
+> has a large reduction in computational complexity over classical methods.

 # Question 2

 a. _Do you think that the term ‘social engineering’ as used by hackers is correct in that these techniques can rightly be seen as a form of engineering?_

-> **Yes, or, at least, mostly**.
->
-> Social engineering could be described as the application of sociological
+> Yes.
+Social engineering could be described as the application of sociological
 > principles to exploit human behavior.
 As we are talking about an application to
 > achieve a goal, it is reasonable to assume social engineering consists at least
 > mostly of claims that are normative in nature.
 One might argue that because
 > social engineering rests on sociological principles and claims, it cannot be
 > ruled out that it is a science.
-The instructions that social gineering proposes,
+The instructions that social engineering produces,
 > however, are _based_ on sociology.
 So, while it _uses_ descriptive claims, it
 > does not _make_ any descriptive claims.
 The field _uses_ science, but is not a
 > science.
 Furthermore, as long as we assume that the normative claims made in